Finding All Starbucks in Brazil

 Conclusion

-Web scraping is a popular data extraction technique that allows us to quickly build interesting datasets.
-In this case, the process was quite simple, but as I mentioned, it can be much more complex.
+Web scraping is a popular data extraction technique that allows us to quickly build interesting datasets that aren’t readily available.
+It’s particularly useful in market studies.

 Footnotes